Rook matroids and log-concavity of $P$-Eulerian polynomials: The rook matroid

 \end{example}

-Below, we define a very special lattice path inside $\lambda/\mu$ that only exists when $\lambda/\mu$ is $332/1$-avoiding.
+We now define a special lattice path inside $\lambda/\mu$ that only exists when $\lambda/\mu$ is $332/1$-avoiding.
 The permutation corresponding to this path turns out to be precisely the bijection that will induce the matroid isomorphism between $\pathMat_{\lambda/\mu}$ and $\rookMat_{\lambda/\mu}$ shown ahead.
-In Section~\ref{section:rooks_as_linear_extensions}, the skew shape is given a different labeling; the path permutation with respect to this labeling plays a crucial ingredient in the proof of the main result in that section.
+In Section~\ref{section:rooks_as_linear_extensions}, the skew shape is given a different labeling; the path permutation with respect to this labeling plays a crucial role in the proof of the main result in that section.

 \begin{definition}[Spine path] Suppose that $\lambda/\mu$ is a $332/1$-avoiding skew shape contained in an $r \times c$ rectangle.
 Let $R_1,\dotsc,R_k$ denote the rectangles in the rectangular decomposition of $\lambda/\mu$.
 (Note that these rectangles satisfy item (iii) in Proposition~\ref{prop:q6av}.)
 We construct a lattice path $L$ of length $r+c$ as follows.